- As the virus evolved from an emerging threat to a global crisis, we implemented a three-step approach to managing our small-cap growth portfolio.

-- We conducted deeper analysis to determine which companies might be structurally weaker in a year or two as a result of the pandemic.
+- We conducted deeper analysis to determine which companies we believed might be structurally weaker in a year or two as a result of the pandemic.

-- We continue to seek companies that we feel will be structurally stronger as a result of the pandemic.
+- We continue to seek companies that will be structurally stronger as a result of the pandemic.

 As investors, we believe the negative shock of the COVID-19 pandemic will reveal the strengths and weaknesses of many business models.
 At the same time, it should also accelerate the pace of disruptive change that many small companies help to promote.